openhab/openhab-docs/installation/docker.md

 * `--device=/dev/ttyUSB0` : location of my zwave controller, change and/or add more --device tags to pass all your devices needed by openHAB to the container
 * `--restart=always` : if the container crashes or the syetem reboots the container is restarted
 * `openhab/openhab:<version>-<architecture>` : name of the Docker Image
-* `debug` : You can start the container with the command ``docker run -it openhab/openhab debug`` to get into the debug shell.
+* `start_debug.sh` : You can start the container with the command ``docker run -it openhab/openhab:<version>-<architecture> ./start_debug.sh`` to get into the debug shell.
 You might need to mount additional volumes and parameters as described above.

 # Environment Variables